archseer/Scarlet/README.md

       },
     }

-Various IRC networks can be defined in the servers hash.
+Various IRC networks can be defined in the `servers` hash.
 Control character can be overriden per-server.
 If a password is defined, Scarlet will try to login to that server, otherwise if there is no key, it will just skip login.
+Debug tells Scarlet whether to log all messages to console or only errors and more important messages.